devadvance/terminalcheatsheet/guides/navigate-terminal.md

 ## Navigating folders

 You may have noticed that our working directory has multiple parts in the name.
 In general, the `/` (slash) character means that you are within a folder.
-So, when you see `/home/user/examples` as your working directory, that means that:
+So, when you observe `/home/user/examples` as your working directory, that means that:

 * You are inside of the **examples** folder, which is your working directory.
 * The **examples** folder is inside of the **user** folder.